GiverofMemory/mkp224o/README.md

   -d nekokeys neko` to not litter current directory and put all discovered keys in directory named "nekokeys".

-  In windows you can install [https://gitforwindows.org/][git bash], then open up the unzipped folder and right click in the blank space.
+  In Windows you can install [git bash](https://gitforwindows.org/), then open up the unzipped mkp224o folder and right click in the blank space.
 Click 'git bash here' then run the above command

 * How do I make tor use generated keys?